OWSD General Secretariat

 Tonya Blowers is the OWSD Programme Coordinator, and is responsible for the overall management of the fellowships, awards and networking programmes as well as working with the OWSD executive board to develop strategic plans, fundraise and provide reports for OWSD members, donors and partners.
 Tonya has a PhD in Women and Gender from the University of Warwick, UK (one of only 30 students to receive a full scholarship from the university).
 She has a Masters in World Literatures in English from Marlboro College in the USA and a BSocSc in Sociology and Social Administration from Warwick.
 She has over twenty years experience as a teacher and writer, including as Lecturer in English Literature at Oxford Brookes University and at Royal Holloway College, UK, before running her own creative writing business in London.
 In Trieste since 2009, Tonya has developed science communication courses for PhD students in neuroscience, biology, physics and mathematics.
 Before joining OWSD in 2013, Tonya was staff writer at TWAS, editing the newsletter and website and contributing many articles on science in developing countries.

 Evgenia Markvardt is Associate Programme Manager at OWSD.
-She works closely with both the Postgraduate and the Early Career Women Scientists fellowship programmes.
+She works closely with both the PhD and the Early Career Women Scientists fellowship programmes.
 She supports the Programme Coordinator to manage the overall portfolio of activities to ensure that OWSD can continue to help many outstanding women to build successful careers.
-Evgenia was previously at Imperial College London managing a research consortium between different institutions focusing on measuring the impact of immunization programmes worldwide.
-Prior to that, she was involved with a Boston-based non-profit organization, Partners In Health, working on tuberculosis treatment projects.
-Her academic background is in anthropology and gender studies.
+Evgenia was previously at Imperial College London managing a research consortium between ten different institutions focusing on measuring the impact of immunization programmes worldwide.
+Prior to that, she was at a Boston-based non-profit organization, Partners In Health, working on tuberculosis treatment projects.
+She holds a Bachelor's degree in anthropology with a focus on gender studies and education and a Master's degree in socio-cultural anhropology.

-Lucia Fanicchi is responsible for the general OWSD Secretariat (meetings, conferences, workshops, awards etc.) and takes care of a smaller amount of Fellowship grants.
+Lucia Fanicchi is responsible for the general OWSD Secretariat (meetings, conferences, workshops, awards etc.) and OWSD membership network.
 Before joining OWSD in 2016 she worked in Venice at the European Inter-University Centre for Human Rights and Democratisation (EIUC), where she managed the Secretariat of the Master's Degree in Human Rights and Democratisation (E.MA) as well as the EU-UN Fellowship Programme and the E.MA Internship Programme.
 Previously, she held an internship at the Italian Institute of Culture at the Italian Embassy in Pretoria, South Africa, and worked with the International Summer Academy for Creative Arts and Media in Venice.
 Lucia holds a B.A. in Modern Languages and History from Ca’ Foscari University in Venice, an M.A. in Languages and Literature (English and German) from the University of Trento, Italy, and a Magister Artium in Germanistik und Anglistik from the Universität Dresden, Germany.
 In 2011 Lucia also attended the Venice School of Human Rights: Development Cluster.

 Erin Johnson joined OWSD in January 2018, after previously working on the GenderInSITE programme since 2015.
 Erin graduated from the Master's programme in international affairs at the New School in New York City, specialising in development, and has a degree in microbiology from the University of California, Los Angeles, USA.
 She has long been interested in the intersection of science and policy, particularly in the context of the developing world, and in the role of women in science and technology.
 She has written about these subjects as editor and community manager of ScienceBlogs.com and more recently has worked on international science policy and science diplomacy as a Foreign Affairs Officer in the Office of Science & Technology Cooperation at the U.S. Department of State.